jeka-dev/demo-project-springboot-headless/README.md

 The Sonarqube analysis + coverage for Java code is provided out-of-the-box, thanks to *Jacoco* and *Sonarqube* Kbean, that are activated in the command line.

-For ZAngular part, a specific method `sonarJs` has been implemented.
+For Angular part, a specific method `sonarJs` has been implemented.
-This method is invoked in the `::packQuality` shortcut.
+This method invoke is defined in the `::packQuality` shorthand.

 ## End-to-end testing